 Remember if you think you are going to be ok with one song, the bride will be the one who runs out of music so better to be safe than sorry.

-When you arrive at the end, after the groom has had their handshake/hug with your escort if you are having one, they will either be asked for the ghiving away and then sit down or simply asked to take their seat.
+When you arrive at the end, after the handshake/hug with your escort if you are having one, they will either be asked for the giving away and then sit down or simply asked to take their seat.

 You will then ship off your flowers to either the closest bridesmaid or the signing table, we will then ensure your dress is looking perfectly fluffed and then you will asked to join hands.